 3. Turkey Sausages

-Whether they are turkey, chicken, pork or beef, sausages can add a good boost of protein to any breakfast.
+Whether they are turkey, chicken, pork, or beef, sausages can add a good boost of protein to any breakfast.
 If you are looking to keep calories down, turkey or chicken sausages are a great way to add a lot of protein without additional calories, given they are lower in overall fat content, however, there is nothing unhealthy about using pork or beef sausages if that’s what you prefer.
 Regardless of what option you choose, be sure to read the ingredients and opt for a version with meat and seasoning, and minimal additives and preservatives.
-Sausages can be eaten on their own, as a side to eggs, or taken out the casing and cooked right into a veggie-packed dish like this Sweet Potato Breakfast Hash.
+Sausages can be eaten on their own, as a side to eggs, or taken out of the casing and cooked right into a veggie-packed dish like this sweet potato breakfast hash.

-Nutrition: 14 grams of protein per 2oz serving (3)
+Nutrition: 14 grams of protein per 3-ounce serving (3)

 4. Cottage Cheese

-Not only is cottage cheese is a high-protein breakfast food that is quick and convenient, but it can be eaten as a sweet or savoury dish paired with everything from fruit and honey to meat and grains.
+Not only is cottage cheese a high-protein breakfast food that is quick and convenient but it can be eaten as a sweet or savory dish paired with everything from fruit and honey to meat and grains.
+It also works well in breakfast baked goods such as cottage cheese pancakes.
 A mere 1/2 cup serving of 2% cottage cheese contains as much protein as a 3oz serving of chicken and more than a serving of eggs.

 5. Smoked Salmon

-Although not as common in the standard North American diet, fish is an excellent breakfast food.
+Although not as common in the standard North American diet, fish is excellent breakfast food.
 Not only does it contain a ton of protein, but fatty sources of fish like salmon are also rich sources of omega-3 fatty acids which are essential for optimal health.
-Smoked salmon is delicious paired with a bagel and cream cheese or cottage cheese, but also works well cooked into scrambled eggs or omelettes, or baked into fish cakes.
-In addition to salmon, tuna, cod and mackerel all work well for breakfast and, if you are feeling adventurous, give sardines a try for a quick and easy high-protein breakfast option.
+Smoked salmon is delicious in a sandwich, paired with a bagel and cream cheese or cottage cheese, and also works well cooked into scrambled eggs or omelets, or baked into fish cakes.
+In addition to salmon, tuna, cod, and mackerel all work well for breakfast and, if you are feeling adventurous, give sardines a try for a quick and easy high-protein breakfast option.

-Nutrition: 16 grams of protein per 3oz serving (5)
+Nutrition: 16 grams of protein per 3-ounce serving (5)

-Whether you are vegan, vegetarian or not, tofu is an excellent alternative to eggs and can easily be cooked into a hearty veggie-packed scramble in minutes for a high-protein breakfast.
-Roughly 3/4 cup of extra-firm tofu, broken into pieces and cooked into a scrambled, can serve as a plant-based protein replacement for 2 eggs.
-However, because tofu can be a little bland on its own, be sure to add lots of spices, herbs and seasonings to ensure that it is well flavoured.
+Whether you are vegan, vegetarian, or not, tofu is an excellent alternative to eggs and can easily be cooked into a hearty veggie-packed scramble in minutes for a high-protein breakfast.
+Roughly 3/4 cup of extra-firm tofu, broken into pieces and cooked into a tofu scramble, can serve as a plant-based protein replacement for 2 eggs.
+However, because tofu can be a little bland on its own, be sure to add lots of spices, herbs, and seasonings to ensure that it is well-flavored.

 7. Black Beans

-Black beans, along with other beans and lentils, are not only a good source of plant-based protein, but they are a great source of soluble fibre which help to provide support for blood sugar balance, cardiovascular health, and satiety.
-Black beans can easily be prepared by boiling them and adding them to your favourite breakfast burrito or baked egg dish, but if you are in a pinch canned black beans are also a great option and make a great addition to these Tex-Mex Breakfast Bowls for a high-protein breakfast.
+Black beans, along with other beans and lentils, are not only a good source of plant-based protein, but they are a great source of soluble fiber which helps to provide support for blood sugar balance, cardiovascular health, and satiety.
+Black beans can easily be prepared by boiling them and adding them to your favorite breakfast burrito or baked egg dish, but if you are in a pinch canned black beans are also a great option and make a great addition to these Tex-Mex breakfast bowls for a high-protein breakfast.

-Nutrition: 15 grams of protein per 1 cup serving (7)
+Nutrition: 15 grams of protein per 1 cup serving, cooked (7)

 8. Protein Powder